bryaneduarr/turbostack/packages/ui/README.md

 ## Using the Components

-Components can be imported directly from [@workspace/components](../../packages/components/) into any other package in the monorepo.
+Components can be imported directly from [@workspace/ui](../../packages/ui/) into any other package in the workspace.

 For example, guide yourself with the next example on how to import components to your packages:

 ```tsx
 // Import Custom Components.